ehrrsn7/procedural-programming/js/1-1-alignMoney/README.md

 As a challenge, try to increase the width of each column from 7 spaces to 10.
 How does this change the space between columns?
 Can you add a third column of numbers?

 Finally, what is the biggest number you can put in a column before things start to get "weird"?
 What happens when the numbers are wider than the columns?

-## See Also

-The complete solution is available at [1-1-alignMoney.js](link-to-your-javascript-file) (replace with the actual link to your JavaScript file)